bhmj/goblocks/README.md

  The `yaml` tags in the service configuration may contain **default values** for configuration parameters.
 This helps drastically reduce the size of the configuration file and minimize noise.

- Configuration values can be automatically taken from environment variables using the `my_key: {ENV_VARIABLE}` syntax.
+ Configuration values can be automatically taken from environment variables using the `my_key: {{ENV_VARIABLE}}` syntax.
 This approach combines the best of both worlds: setting parameters via env variables while keeping them organized in a human-readable, structured YAML format.

 ## Roadmap